rakib06/ml-nlp-data-science/youtube/nltk_nlp/sentdex/Readme.md

 word  |  speak  |   means
 --------------------------
-'bull'|      investor   |   someone who is positive about the market ,,  | reguler english | scary animal you don't want running @ you
+'bull'|      investor   |   someone who is positive about the market 'bull'| reguler english | scary animal you don't want running @ you
 ```